/images/resources/code-examples/code-examples-kotlin-haapi.jpg

 4. The MainActivity class is responsible for starting the HAAPI activity.
 When the authentication is complete, the obtained tokens are returned to the MainActivity.
 These are then passed to another activity, that is responsible for displaying them.

-Using and Refreshing Access Tokens
+Use and Refresh Access Tokens

-Once the client obtains an access token it will use it to call APIs in the standard way, by sending them as bearer tokens in the HTTP Authorization header.
+Once a HAAPI mobile client obtains an access token it will use it to call APIs in the standard way, by sending them as bearer tokens in the HTTP Authorization header.
 When the access token expires, the refreshAccessToken method of the HaapiFlowViewModel class is used to get a new set of tokens.
 Have a look at the TokensViewModel and TokensFragment classes (in the TokensFragment.kt file) to see how to obtain the view model and use it to refresh tokens.

 Logout